neoforged/Documentation/docs/datastorage/nbt.md

 ---
-description: This article explains Minecraft's NBT file format and how to use its in-code representations.
+description: How Minecraft's NBT file format works and how to use its in-code representations.
 sidebar_position: 1
 ---
 # Named Binary Tag (NBT)